NeylorCesar/MiniDOM/README.md

-# ts-MiniDOM
+# ts-minidom

 A minimalist DOM manipulation library using TypeScript.
 Inspired by jQuery, but modern and lightweight.

 ## Features

-- Select single or multiple elements
+- Select single or multiple DOM elements
 - Chainable API
 - Supports:
   - `.html()`